Aashishsharma/Learnings/Javascript/Functions.md

 func.call(context, ...args); // pass an array as list with spread syntax func.apply(context, args);   // is same as using call
 ```

+**bind vs call/apply**
+Use .bind() when you want that function to later be called with a certain context, useful in events.
+Use .call() or .apply() when you want to invoke the function immediately, and modify the context.

 #### partial function
 partial function – we create a new function by fixing some parameters of the existing one
 extension of bind